twiddlingbits/twr-wasm/docs/gettingstarted/installation.md

    npm install tiny-wasm-runtime
 ~~~

-- `git clone` will copy the built libraries (lib-js, lib-c) as well as the source, examples, docs and VS Code settings.
+- `git clone` will copy the built libraries (lib-js, lib-c), include, as well as the source, examples, docs and VS Code settings.
-- `npm install` will copy the minimum necessary to build your software: built libraries (lib-js, lib-c) and the examples.
+- `npm install` will copy the minimum necessary to build your software: built libraries (lib-js, lib-c), include and the examples.

 Either will work.